The Japanese American Storytelling Program

 Building off of his extensive experience in the United States, Korea, Taiwan and China, he is now working as a consultant and helping companies outside Japan develop and expand their business in Japan and Asia.

-Lynn Lethin (Hawai’i) – My Shifting Identities (in English)
+Lynn Lethin (Hawai’i, USA) – My Shifting Identities (in English)

 Born and raised in Alaska and Okinawa to an Okinawan mother and a white American father, Lynn Lethin explores their journey through multiple intersecting identities.
 From being treated differently as a child due to their racially ambiguous appearance to facing challenges receiving support due to sexuality and gender, Lynn’s illustration of growing up in-between identities evokes important topics surrounding uniqueness and discovering oneself.
 Lynn shares various personal anecdotes and explores intriguing questions such as “Why are there more transgender female entertainers than male transgender entertainers on TV?”
 Join Lynn to hear about their experiences surrounding queerness in the context of Japan versus the US, and creating a safe space for everyone that come from diverse backgrounds and identities.